 My name is Ivan Tyma and I have been fighting at war since 2016.
 I went to war immediately after serving in the army.
-Now I am a fighter of Pravyy Sektor Ukrainian Volunteer Corps.
+Now I am a soldier of 67 Separate Mechanized Brigade.
 My brothers call me Nike.

 In June 2022, I was blown up on an anti-personnel mine and lost my leg.
 When my comrades evacuated me to the hospital, I immediately told them: "Don't hide my stuff far away, I'll be back soon!"